GatherSpot/prd/template/5-mvp.md

 *How should these be eventually integrated and in what sequence.*

-As the MVP muste be viable and minimal, here are the feature we believe do not belong in it:
+As the MVP must be viable and minimal, here are the feature we believe do not belong in it:

-   -  **Gamification elements**
+   -  **Gamification**

       Gamification involves incorporating game-like elements such as badges, points, leaderboards, and rewards to increase user engagement and make the app more enjoyable.
 Users can earn badges for participating in events, accumulate points for certain actions, and see their rankings on leaderboards.
 Currently, we only rate organizers and we believe it is enough for the product to be viable.